 - Some patients are too young or are unable to cooperate with dental treatment in the office due to poor behaviour or special needs.

-- Now, Dr. Nagel can offer to complete basic dental treatment under general anesthesia in the Royal Inland Hospital or Kamloops Surgical Center.
+- For these cases, Dr. Nagel can offer to complete basic dental treatment under general anesthesia in the Royal Inland Hospital or Kamloops Surgical Center.

-- All the necessary dental treatment will be completed while the patient is “put to sleep” by an anesthesiologist.
+- All the necessary dental treatment will be completed while the patient is “put to sleep” by an certified anesthesiologist and nursing team.

 - However, the waiting times are often 4-6 months long and as such are reserved only for patients in need of this service.